product-os/versionist/README.md

 };
 ```

 The preset list is currently very small.
-Please let us know if you have ny
+Please let us know if you have any
 ideas that could benefit your project and are generic enough to be included in
 Versionist by default.